neumino/neumino.github.io/movies.md

-### The Discovery
+### Going in Style
-*Released on 2017-03-31, vote average 6.6*
+*Released on 2017-04-06, vote average 5.1*

-In the near future, due to a breakthrough scientific discovery by Dr. Thomas Harbor, there is now definitive proof of an afterlife.
-While countless people have chosen suicide to reset their existence, others try to decide what it all means.
-Among them is Dr. Harbor&#39;s son Will, who has arrived at his father&#39;s isolated compound with a mysterious young woman named Isla.
-There, they discover the strange acolytes who help Dr. Harbor with his experiments.
+Desperate to pay the bills and come through for their loved ones, three lifelong pals risk it all by embarking on a daring bid to knock off the very bank that absconded with their money.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/z9j6WcdU-ts?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/zy4V-JJHiG4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>